 Do you have to perform the entire recording process again?
 To start over—just to undo one mistake?

 With Sofy, you don’t have to.
-We are introducing the ability to Edit Test Cases, so when the UI changes happen or you click the wrong buttons now you can just edit your existing tests with a few clicks, and voila they are all set to run on hundreds of devices again in just a few minutes.
+Here at Sofy, we’re proud to announce that we’re introducing the ability to edit test cases, so when the UI changes happen (or when you happen to click the wrong buttons), now you can just edit your existing tests with a few clicks, and voila they are all set to run on hundreds of devices again in just a few minutes.

-How to Edit Test Cases in Sofy
+How to edit test cases in Sofy

-Once you’ve recorded your scenario, make your way to the main portal, click on the ‘Test Case’ (1) option to view all your test cases, and then click on the edit icon (2).
+Once you’ve recorded your scenario, make your way to the main portal, click on the “Test Case” (1) option to view all your test cases, and then click on the “Edit” icon (2).

-Once you click on it an Edit modal will open up,
+Once you click on it, an “Edit” modal will open up,

-- You can view the information such as the ‘Element ID’ and the ‘Xpath’ itself so you can identify the element Sofy has detected and plans to perform an action on.
+- You can view the information such as the “Element ID” and the “Xpath” itself so you can identify the element Sofy has detected and plans to perform an action on.

-4. You can also add an ‘Assert’ during the editing process, once you do another step will be added in the view.
+4. You can also add an “Assert” during the editing process.
+Once you do, another step will be added in the view.

-This delay will act as a buffer between two steps and will be performed by Sofy during playback.
+This delay will act as a buffer between the two steps and will be performed by Sofy during playback.